 Udacity’s online courses and Nanodegrees have many advantages over their competitors.
 Their MOOCs have gone through some considerable changes throughout the years.
 And, many of these changes have been positive.
 All in all, I can say that my review of Udacity was a very positive experience.

 These are the biggest benefits of Udacity:

 Well-built user interface

-As of right now, Udacity’s user experience and design are the one of the best out of all MOOC sites I have seen.
+As of right now, Udacity’s user experience and design are the best out of all MOOC sites I have seen.
 Continuing course lessons from the menu are simple.
 It’s very easy to see upcoming deadlines for graded projects.
-And, there is quick access to the course outline.
+And there is quick access to the course outline.
 This gives you the chance to jump back to previous or upcoming lessons whenever you need to do so.

 Udacity’s user interface design is human-centric, easy to use, and effective.
 Without a doubt, it’s one of my favorites when it comes to online education providers.

 Nanodegrees contain expert interviews

 While studying for my Nanodegree, I was a big fan of the expert interviews.
 Placed throughout the curricula, they kept the course lessons very captivating for me.
 So, what do I mean by expert interviews?